Arenas District Halloween Block Party

 Pride Festival & Event Schedule

 Sip, sashay, and celebrate in the heart of downtown Palm Springs during Pride Weekend!
-With multiple stages, over 250 exhibitors, diverse entertainment, and vibrant street festivities, Palm Springs Pride is like no place else in Southern California.
+With multiple stages, over 250 exhibitors, diverse entertainment, and vibrant street festivities.

 Thursday, Nov.
 6 | Día de la Reina